CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/07_Webmaps.md

 We will now add popups for each of our road lines.

 1. *Create a variable* lets call it `road_annon`
 2. *Call the leaflet function* `onEachFeature`.
 This must be defined for two parameters:  `feature` and `layer`.
-What ever information we include in this function will be called once for each feature (basically each row) in our GeoJSON file.
+Whatever information we include in this function will be called once for each feature (basically each row) in our GeoJSON file.
 3. *Define the action* we want called for each feature:
 	* If the RoadLines.geojson file has properties (attribute information) and has a column named `Descr`
 	* Then create a variable called `roadsPopup`.
 	* Inside that variable store the value of the `Descr` column in the RoadLines.geojson file.
 	* Use the `.bindPopup()` leaflet method to attach the content of the roadsPopup to each element in the RoadsData layer
 4. *Call the onEachFeature function we just defined.* Return to the block of code above where we added the data and uncomment `onEachFeature: road_annon`

+Your code should now look like the following.

 ```javascript
 //load GeoJSON file containing roads, and style lines